popmonkey/jres_solver/README.md

 # JSON.Racing Enduro Scheduler (JRES) Solver

-This is a two-part tool designed to generate and report on optimized schedules for endurance racing teams.
+This is a two-part tool designed to generate optimized schedules for endurance racing teams.

 ---
 ## Table of Contents